Magnetic field at nucleus for ionized atoms: Summary

 \section{Summary}

-The magnetic properties of atoms have been analyzed based on experimental data measuring magnetic moment of the nucleus by RIV method.
-It was found and analyzed the linear dependence of the magnetic field at the nucleus versus effective charge divided by major quantum number.
-This systematic dependence can be attributed to two main factors.

-First, the effective charge distribution is found to be very narrow within the energy range of the ions considered in the study.
-This narrow distribution significantly reduces the range of possible electron configurations, leading to a more precise determination of the magnetic field.
+The magnetic properties of atoms and nuclei were analyzed based on experimental data measuring the magnetic moment of the nucleus by the RIV method.
+The linear dependence of the magnetic field at the nucleus versus effective charge divided by the major quantum number was found and analyzed.
+This systematic dependence can be attributed to two main factors: first, the effective charge distribution along velocity of ions, and second, the total spin of electron cloud.
+This two boundaries significantly reduces the range of possible set of electron configurations.

-Second, the electron configuration is highly correlated with the spin of the electron cloud.
-The strict dependence of the electron configuration on the total spin value further constrains the possible configurations and allows for the identification of the most probable configuration for a given system.

-By considering these two boundaries, namely the narrow effective charge distribution and the dependence on the spin, it becomes possible to determine the most likely electron configuration.
-This, in turn, enables the calculation of the magnetic field strength at the nucleus, given knowledge of the ion's velocity and the total spin value of the electron cloud.
+It is also interesting that experimental measurements of the magnetic strength field at nucleus indicates that during the ionization process, electrons prefer to stay in pairs.
+There is less probable that one electron stay alone on $ns$ orbital.
+If that happen it rather prefer to de-excite on the lower orbital $d$.

 It is anticipated that future studies on other nuclei will contribute to the development of a systematic understanding of magnetic properties across the entire range of elements.\\